Izzy has been an online writer for over nine years. Her articles often focus on planting and gardening exotic plant species.

-Ceanothus (California lilac) is a beautiful shrub that will reward you with the most glorious lilac/blue/pink/white racemes of flowers in the spring and summer, depending on variety.
-Ideal for a sunny, sheltered position, ceanothus are shrubs which can grow to 10 feet tall if planted in a sheltered, sunny position.
+Ceanothus (California lilac) is a beautiful shrub that will reward you with the most glorious lilac, blue, pink, or white racemes of flowers in the spring and summer—the color depends on the variety.
+Ideal for a sunny, sheltered position, ceanothus are shrubs that can grow to 10 feet tall if planted in an optimal spot.

-Ceanothus shrubs do well when planted against a south facing wall where they receive a degree of protection against the prevailing winds.
-Some varieties of ceanothus are decidous, and those are easier to grow in more exposed locations.
+California lilac shrubs do well when planted against a south-facing wall where they receive a degree of protection against the prevailing winds.
+Some varieties of ceanothus are deciduous, and these types are easier to grow in more exposed locations.

 It is native to North America, specifically California, hence the name.

 There are several different types of California lilac, and the hardiest of all is 'Gloire de Versailles'.
 This one is the least likely to be cut down and killed by frost, and it is arguably the easiest of all to grow.
 Gloire de Versailles is deciduous and bears many clusters of powder blue flowers in late summer.

 In late spring, around April, it is advisable to cut all the old flowering stalks from the previous year right back to the base.
 The plant will regrow even stronger and reward you with yet more beautiful flowers the same summer.